A+F Athletic Projects

 Washington, DC

-Ward 5’s Israel Baptist Church is building a new 42,000 sq. ft. life-learning center.
-The center, which is under the church’s non-profit- Israel Manor Incorporated or IMI- will be called the IMI Life Learning Center and is scheduled to open by the end of 2014.
-The center will be a three-level facility and will house Unity Health Center on the first two floors as the facility’s tenant.
-The third level of the facility will be a multipurpose space that the church will use to hold and operate various programming and community functions.
-The third floor will have office space and a Gymnasium which will be open to the community to use for basketball games, banquets, weddings, church functions, concerts and activities.
+Ward 5’s Israel Baptist Church is a new 42,000 sq. ft. life-learning center.
+The center, which is under the church’s non-profit- Israel Manor Incorporated or IMI- is called the IMI Life Learning Center and was completed in 2015.
+The center is a three-level facility and houses the Unity Health Center on the first two floors as the facility’s tenant.
+The third level of the facility is a multipurpose space that the church uses to hold and operate various programming and community functions.
+The third floor has an office space and a Gymnasium which will be open to the community to use for basketball games, banquets, weddings, church functions, concerts and activities.

 Architect: A2 Design, VA